KASSIE DEFALA '19

-As a political science major at the University of New Haven, you’ll cultivate an understanding of the complex political system and its major players, and then you’ll explore how and where you can make an impact.
-You'll do research with real policymakers, join the University’s award-winning Model United Nations team, or pursue a variety of internships in Hartford, Washington, D.C., or New York City.
+As a political science major at the University of New Haven, you will develop an understanding of our complex political system and its players, and explore how and where you can make an impact.

-Studying political science can open up a wide range of job opportunities in both the public, private, and not-for-profit private sectors.
+Studying political science can open up a wide range of job opportunities in government, business, the nonprofit sector, the legal system, and entrepreneurial occupations.
 The reason?
-The intensive learning experiences you’ll have in and out of the classroom are designed to enrich your leadership, critical thinking, and networking skills.
+The quality high-impact learning experiences our program provides will develop and sharpen your leadership, data analysis, writing, public speaking, intercultural competence, critical thinking, and networking skills.